Kudaes/MrAngryPersistent/README.md

 ### Extension Handler hijack

-This technique modifies the key values under Classes Root (HKCR) registry used by the system to find the applications required to open the different kind of files (txt, jpg, pdf, etc.).
+This technique modifies the key values in the Classes Root (HKCR) registry used by the system to find the applications required to open the different kind of files (txt, jpg, pdf, etc.).
 The tool will ask you for a file extension to *poison*, and once the process is concluded each time any user opens a file with the *poisoned* extension the *malicious* payload will be executed.
 Also, this techniques allows you to use a *proxy* to make this method practically undetectable since the files with the chosen extension will be opened correctly and at the same time the payload will be executed on the background.

 - **User independent persistence.**